haiodo/Tenniarb/sources/macos/Tenniarb/docs/readme.md

 }
 ```

-So item is command with 2 arguments, String argument "my item" and block of commands argument.
+So `item` is command with 2 arguments, String argument "my item" and block of commands arguments.

+Every document in Tenniarb are tree of `element`'s represent outline structure of diagram layers.
+Every element could have child elements and `items` and `link` to represent items on diagram layer.
+So every touchable element of layer is `item`. `link`'s represent connections between different items.

-Types of arguemnts:
+Types of arguments:

-* Identifier - a word without spaces containing characters/digits and set of special characters '-_.'.
+* Identifier - a word without spaces containing characters/digits and set of special characters `-_.`.
 Command names are identifiers.
 * String - a word between string start/end symbopls " or ' could be used.
-String support ${...} JavaScript embeddings.
-String could be joined with "abc" + "bce" and be on different lines.
-String support \c escaping.
+String support `${...}` JavaScript embeddings.
+String could be joined with `"abc" + "bce"` and be on different lines.
+Any `${expr}` inside string are interpreter via java script expressions.
+String support `\c` escaping.
 * Number - a decimal values `123` not containing . and other characters and symbols.
-* Float - a decimal . decimal value.
+* Float - a decimal `.` decimal value.
 * Comment - a sequence starting with // and ending of end of line.
-* CComment - /* ... */
+* CComment - `/* ... */` - c style comments.
-* Expressions - ${...} $(...) - any expression in JavaScript language.
+* Expressions - `${...}` `$(...)` - inner text of this expressions are interpreterd with JavaScript language.
-* Markdown block - %{...} is interpreted as text block with multi line structure, could be highlighted and interpreterd as markdown markup.
+* Markdown block - `%{...}` is interpreted as text block with multi line structure, could be highlighted and interpreterd as markdown markup.
-* Command separator - ';' could be used as command separator.
+* Command separator - `;` could be used as command separator within single line.

 (!)
-All comments are fully removed at this versions of application.
+All comments are fully removed at this versions of application during save and load.

+## Execution engine